Keyfactor/azurekeyvault-windows-orchestrator/README.md

 ﻿# Azure KeyVault
 ## Orchestrator

-The Azure KeyVault Orchestrator Integration allows a user to inventory, and manage (both add and remove) Azure Key Vault certificate stores.
+The Azure KeyVault Orchestrator allows for management of certificates within an Azure Key Vault.
+Inventory and Management functions are supported.

 <!-- add integration specific information below -->
 ***